 Designed by an unknown Englishman, the mosque’s architecture is an intriguing mix of European, Malay and Chinese influences.

-Erected in 1846, it has an onion-shaped dome, an ablution area that looks like a Malay house with traditional Malay-Muslim woodcarvings inside.
+Erected in 1846, it has an onion-shaped dome and an ablution area that looks like a Malay house with traditional Malay-Muslim wood carvings inside.

-You’ll notice Chinese glazed porcelain tiles in the parapet grilles on the windows and woodwork, on the minaret tower and the top walls of the roof parapet.
+You’ll notice Chinese glazed porcelain tiles in the parapet grilles on the windows, on the minaret tower and the top walls of the roof parapet.

-But what gets the most attention is the minaret, which decidedly resembles a church spire.
-It is three-tiered, with two octagonal towers and an elongated pyramid, and has often been compared to that of the first St Andrew's Church (which was replaced by the present-day edifice of St Andrew’s Cathedral).
+But what gets the most attention is the minaret, which resembles a church spire.
+It is three-tiered, with two octagonal towers and an elongated pyramid, and bears a close resemblance to the Neoclassical spires of the first St Andrew's Church (which was replaced by the present-day edifice of St Andrew’s Cathedral).